SotonLM/Data-Engineering/src/division_1_academic/insructions.md

 ## General Data for Identification

+- Source ID.
+A unique identifier for fetched data.
+You have to generate these with code.
+One recommendation of forming an ID is by mixing up the source type and url. for example, if the source type is "arxiv" and the url is "https://arxiv.org/abs/2511.11480v1", you can form the ID to be something like "arxiv:2511.11480v1".

 - Source Type.
 The platform you sourced the data from.
 - Source URL.
 The exact URL of where the data came from.
+- Content Type.
+Report or Article or something else?

 - Fetch Timestamp.
 The program should generate a timestamp of exactly when they fetched the data.
 - Fetch Method.
 The program should note down the APIs and Libraries used to fetch this data.
 The fetch method is probably one of the greater causes of errors, so its very, VERY important.

 - Hashed Content.
 A hash of the raw content.
 The program should produce a hash from data whenever they're fetched.
 Useful for detecting duplications.
 - Original File Format Type of Fetched Data.
 - File Size in Bytes.